-Asheville, North Carolina has wide appeal for people who are looking for a change of pace and small-town feel without sacrificing access to larger city amenities and resources.
-The mountain city is also a haven for outdoor enthusiasts of all skill levels and interests—not to mention the heavy influence of art, food, music, and (of course) beer.
+Asheville, North Carolina appeals to those seeking a change of pace and a small-town feel without giving up access to larger city amenities.
+The mountain city is a haven for outdoor enthusiasts of all skill levels and interests—and it’s equally shaped by art, food, music, and (of course) beer.

 Asheville Weather